Cyber Security Headlines – March 28, 2022

 Critical Sophos Firewall vulnerability allows remote code execution

-Sophos has fixed a critical vulnerability in its Sophos Firewall product that allows remote code execution (RCE).
-Assigned CVE-2022-1040 with a 9.8 CVSS score, the vulnerability allows a remote attacker who can access the Firewall’s User Portal or Webadmin interface to bypass authentication and execute arbitrary code.
-The vulnerability was responsibly reported to Sophos by an unnamed external security researcher via the company’s bug bounty program.
-Sophos has released hotfixes that should, by default, reach most instances automatically.
+Sophos has fixed A critical vulnerability in the Sophos Firewall product, which allowed remote code execution, and which held a CVSS score of 9.8, has now been fixed by its manufacturer.
+The vulnerability allowed a remote attacker to bypass authentication and access the Firewall’s User Portal or Webadmin interface in order to execute arbitrary code.
+The vulnerability was reported to Sophos by an unnamed external security researcher through the company’s bug bounty program.
+Sophos has released hotfixes that should reach most instances automatically.

 Okta: “We made a mistake” delaying the Lapsus$ hack disclosure

-Okta has admitted that it made a mistake delaying the disclosure of hack from the Lapsus$ data extortion group that took place in January.
-Additionally, the company has provided a detailed timeline of the incident and its investigation activities.
-The hack from the Lapsus$ data extortion group originated at Sitel, Okta’s third-party provider of customer support services.
-“We want to acknowledge that we made a mistake,” states Okta, further admitting that it is ultimately responsible for its contracted service providers like Sitel.
-Okta claims that in January it wasn’t aware of the extent of the incident which, the company believed, was limited to an unsuccessful account takeover attempt targeting a Sitel support engineer.
-The incident has resulted in a 20 percent drop in Okta’s share prices as of Friday.
+A bad week for Okta, which is admitting publicly that is “made a mistake [in] delaying the disclosure of hack from the Lapsus$ data extortion group that took place in January.”
+The company has since released a timeline of the incident and of its investigation activities.
+The hack itself originated at Sitel, Okta’s third-party provider of customer support services.
+In admitting its mistake, Okta says it is ultimately responsible for its contracted service providers like Sitel.
+Okta claims that “in January it wasn’t aware of the extent of the incident which, the company believed, was limited to an unsuccessful account takeover attempt targeting a Sitel support engineer.”

 CISA adds 66 new flaws to the Known Exploited Vulnerabilities Catalog